richardmun/Digital-Forensic-Project/README.md

 # Digital-Forensic-Project
 Conduct a digital forensic investigation by gathering artifacts, examining evidence, and compose a report.
+Report consist of tables representing of artifacts and other findings that were discovered during the forensic examination of a disc image file and multiple logical files.
+Items discovered consisted of text-based evidence and images that resulted in the explanation of suspect acvities.
+Tools used to complete this project were Autopsy: Digital Forensic, Kali Linux, Wireshark, fcrackzip, rockyou.txt.